cschweda/icjia-gata-next/markdown/funding/2019-street-intervention.md

 [LINK TO NOFO](FY20StreetInterventionNOFO.docx) {.text-xs-center .nofo-link}

-The Illinois Criminal Justice Information Authority is requesting a proposal from Metropolitan Family Services for a grant to fund Violence Prevention and Street Intervention.
+The Illinois Criminal Justice Information Authority is requesting application(s) for a grant to fund Violence Prevention and Street Intervention.
 The grant will be made with SFS state fiscal year 2020 funds.
 A total of $2,250,000 in funding is available through this solicitation for use over a period of ten months.

 **Application deadline: 11:59 p.m., Tuesday, August 6, 2019.**